Rhode01/GraphOptimizer-GHII-test/ReadMe.md

 # Malawi Districts Graph Layout Optimizer

-A small Node.js script that implements a custom, geographically-informed force-directed algorithm to optimize the layout of a graph representing the districts of Malawi.
+This project contains a Node.js script that implements a custom, geographically-informed force-directed algorithm to optimize the layout of a graph representing the districts of Malawi.

 ## Table of Contents